stephanmantler/hermod/README.md

     No, I did.

-Once this message arrives in the email account associated with hermod, the next refresh cycle will pick it up  and post `I love it when they do that!` as a response to `\u\dummy`'s comment.
+Once this message has been delivered, the next refresh cycle will pick it up and hermod will post `I love it when they do that!` as a response to `\u\dummy`'s comment.
 It will also post a snarky reply to the response of `\u\fnord`.

 ## License